Product Strategy Support

 The work is deliberately scoped and reviewed as it progresses, so effort stays aligned to the decisions and changes the organisation is trying to make.

-What you leave with
+What you get

 Clear, agreed objectives and success criteria